BirdiD/BirdiDQ/README.md

 - Ensure that at least 80% of the values in the country column are not null.
 - Check that none of the values in the address column match the pattern for an address starting with a digit.

+# Integration

+BirdiDQ integrates, connects, and works with a range of tools and services.
+- Filesystem
+  - [x] Support Local Filesystem with Pandas
+- Database
+  - [x] Support PostgreSQL